Global Time Attack Club Codes and Regulations, GTA CCR.

 4.1 Fire Extinguisher

-All cars without a fire system must have at least a fire extinguisher securely mounted inside within driver’s reach while normally seated, belts fastened and steering wheel in place.
+It is recommended for all classes, required for Unlimited and Pro/ Comp that all cars without a fire system must have at least a fire extinguisher securely mounted inside within driver’s reach while normally seated, belts fastened and steering wheel in place.
 The bracket should be metal and of the quick release type.
 The mounting hardware should use nuts and bolts and not just sheet metal screws.
 Fire bottles made of plastic or aerosol-type cans are prohibited.

 The following chemicals are allowed: Halon 1301, 1211, or Halotron I, hexafluoropropane, HFC-236a, CC0610, FE-36, two (2) pounds minimum; ABC dry chem., two (2) pound minimum; 10BC potassium bicarbonate (Purple K) or sodium bicarbonate; or 1A10BC multipurpose, ammonium phosphate and barium sulfate or Monnex.
 All fire bottles should have a gauge indicating their charge status (which should be in the green range).
 Any bottle without a gauge should be weighed to determine content.
 Once a bottle has been even slightly discharged it should be replaced or refilled.